Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Another step your health care provider may recommend is to slow gastric emptying by making your food thicker.
-Some people add 15 grams of guar gum or pectin to each meal.
-But many people don’t tolerate the supplements that well.
+Another option is to slow gastric emptying by making your food thicker.
+Your healthcare provider may advise adding 15 grams of guar gum or pectin to each meal.
+But many people don’t tolerate these additions to their food.

-When dietary changes don’t help, your health care provider may give you some slow-release prescription medicines.
+If dietary changes don’t help, your healthcare provider may give you some slow-release prescription medicines.
 In rare cases, these may help, but they often don’t work.
-In severe cases, when dumping syndrome causes major problems, and when diet and medicines have failed, your provider may suggest tube feeding or corrective surgery.
+In severe cases of dumping syndrome, your healthcare provider may suggest tube feeding or corrective surgery.